oracle/node-oracledb/doc/api.md

     Array messages
     ```

-    Each element of the array must be a String, a Buffer or an Object
+    Each element of the array must be a String, a Buffer, a [DbObject](#dbobjectclass), or a JavaScript Object
     as used by [`enqOne()`](#aqqueuemethodenqone).

 -   ```